duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 There are a few important concepts to discuss here:

-- The `@Injectable()` and `@InjectRepository(User)` lines are called decorators, and are usually used in Controllers to "inject" functionality into the function.
+- The `@Injectable()` and `@InjectRepository(User)` lines are called decorators, and are usually used in Controllers to "inject" functionality into the class.
 This service is made injectable in order to inject the user repository, which is what TypeORM will use to allow us to access the database for this particular entity.
 You cannot access any other entity using this repository, only user entities.
 This keeps the code DRY and specialized.
 - For those not familiar with TypeScript, the things after the colons are types not unlike Java types.
 It allows your IDE to know what the repository is supposed to be (a repository of type user), and that the `id` argument must be a number.
 If you try to use the `id` argument in a function that required a string input, or did not return a Promise of type User, an error would be thrown and the code would not compile.
 This protects you from using functions and arguments in ways that they are not supposed to.
 - Promises are like an IOU in syncronous code.
 It allows the application to continue running while it waits for this action to complete.
 They are not complicated to grasp and will be easier to understand by example later on.